Block Storage CSI

 Add block storage

-To add block storage through CSI driver, request a PersistentVolumeClaim (PVC) through the following yaml code: The CSI driver will check the PVC and automatically create the PersistentVolume (PV) required.
+To add block storage through CSI driver, request a PersistentVolumeClaim (PVC) through the following yaml code: The CSI driver checks the PVC and automatically creates the required PersistentVolume (PV).

 apiVersion: v1